obonaventure/mmtp-book/_sources/quic.rst.txt

 .. limits utilisées aujourd'hui ?

-The utilization of different streams also consume resources on a QUIC host.
+The utilization of different streams also consumes resources on a QUIC host.
 A receiver can also restrict the number of streams that the remote host can create.
-During the handshake, the ``initial_max_streams_bidi`` and ``initial_max_streams_uni`` contain the maximum number of bidirectional and unidirectional streams that the receiving host can host.
+During the handshake, the ``initial_max_streams_bidi`` and ``initial_max_streams_uni`` transport parameters announce the maximum number of bidirectional and unidirectional streams that the receiving host can accept.
 This limit can be modified during the connection by sending a ``MAX_STREAMS`` frame that updates the limit.

 .. limits utilisées aujourd'hui ?

 Flow control can also take place at the stream level.
 During the handshake, several transport parameters allow the hosts to advertise the maximum number of bytes that they agree to receive on each stream.
 Different transport parameters are used to specify the limits that apply to the local/remote and unidirectional/bidirectional streams.
 These limits can be updated during the connection by sending ``MAX_STREAM_DATA`` frames.
 Each of these frames indicates the maximum amount of stream data that can be accepted on a given stream.

-These limits restricts the number of streams that a host can create and the amount of bytes that it can send.
+These limits restrict the number of streams that a host can create and the amount of bytes that it can send.
 If a host is blocked by any of these limits, it may sent a control frame to request the remote host to extend the limit.
 For each type of flow control, there is an associated control frame which can be used to request an extension of the limit.

 A host should send a ``DATA_BLOCKED`` frame when it reaches the limit on the maximum amount of data set by the ``initial_max_data`` transport parameter or a previously received ``MAX_DATA`` frame.
 The ``DATA_BLOCKED`` frame contains the connection limit that caused the transmission to be blocked.
 In practice, a receiving host should increase the connection-level limit by sending ``MAX_DATA`` frames before reaching the limit.
 However, since this limit is function of the available memory, a host might not always be able to send a ``MAX_DATA`` frame. :numref:`fig-quic-example-max_data` provides an example packet flow with the utilization of these frames.
 We assume that the ``initial_max_data`` transport parameter was set to ``100`` bytes by the client during the handshake and the the server needs to send 900 bytes.
 The server creates a stream and sends 100 bytes in a ``1-RTT`` packet carrying a ``STREAM`` frame.
 At this point, the server is blocked.